OpenVidu/openvidu-cloud-devops/clustering/README_Ansible.md

   - `OPENVIDU_SERVER_IP`: Public IP to connect to the instance.
   - `KURENTO_SERVER_IP`: Public IP to connect to the instance.

-If you're using more than one Kurento Media Server, the inventory file'll look like:
+If you're using more than one Kurento Media Server, the inventory file will look like:

 ```
 ---